Strung Out in Heaven

 Strung Out in Heaven is the seventh studio album by American psychedelic rock band The Brian Jonestown Massacre.
-It was released in June 23, 1998 and was the band's first and only recording with the large independent label, TVT Records.
+It was released on June 23, 1998, and was the band's first and only recording with the large independent label, TVT Records.

 Background

 After releasing a number of well-received recordings on the smaller psychedelia-focused Bomp!
 Records label, The Brian Jonestown Massacre were signed to a multi-record deal with TVT.

 Recording and content

 Matt Hollywood contributed more to this record due to Anton Newcombe being incapable of writing as many songs as he was addicted to heroin at the time.

 The album is named after a lyric from the David Bowie song "Ashes to Ashes".

 "Wisdom" is a re-recording of the same song that originally appeared on the band's second album, Methodrone.
 "Dawn" is also a re-recording, with the original version appearing on Take It from the Man!.
 "Spun" is also a re-recording of the same song that appears on the band's album Thank God for Mental Illness.